 Take the seasoned ribs and place them in the smoker, making sure there is enough room between each rib rack.
 Close the smoker lid and let the ribs smoke for 4 hours.
 During this time, the smoke will permeate the meat and add delicious smoky flavor to the ribs.

 After 4 hours of smoking ribs, start checking the internal temperature of the ribs periodically with a meat thermometer.
 You want the internal temperature to reach 205°F. This will ensure that the ribs are cooked through and tender.
 It may take up to an additional hour of smoking to reach this temperature.

 Once the internal temperature of the ribs has reached 205°F, remove them from the smoker and let them rest uncovered for 10 minutes.

 This will allow the juices to redistribute and make the ribs even more tender and juicy.

 Once the ribs have rested for 10 minutes, they are ready to be served.
-Slice them and serve them with Texas-style barbecue sauce and lots of napkins for a delicious, smoky, and messy meal!
+Slice them with a sharp knife and serve them with Texas-style barbecue sauce and lots of napkins for a delicious, smoky, and messy meal!

 Tips For Making The Best Smoked Spare Ribs

 Cooking delicious smoked spare ribs is a true art form, and with a few tips and tricks, anyone can become a backyard BBQ hero.
 Whether you’re a seasoned pit master or a beginner just starting out, these tips will help you make the most of your pellet smoker and create the perfect smoked spare ribs every time.
 You need to have a look our another exclusive 321 ribs recipe that will going to make you excited.

 Choose The Right Wood Pellets